MRU-CSIS-3512-202201-001/asg-02-instructions/FAQ.md

 More recent questions will be near the top.

+#### Q. What's the password for the user accounts that are prepopulated in the users table?

+> _A.
+They're all **mypassword**.
+(Take a look at the PDF in the Login/Logout Page section.)_

+> _A.
+Remember that local storage and session storage have limits to how much they can hold.
+(Something like 5MB?)
+If you're trying to cram a bunch of movie info in there, your browser's gonna go all Michael Bay on you.
+In real life, we'd use another way of caching our results.
+Stupid real life...._

 #### Q. When I do a title search that has lots of hits (like searching for 'a'), I get a weird JS error in the console.
 Whyz?

 > _A.
 Remember that local storage and session storage have limits to how much they can hold.
 (Something like 5MB?)
 If you're trying to cram a bunch of movie info in there, your browser's gonna go all Michael Bay on you.
 In real life, we'd use another way of caching our results.
 Stupid real life...._